DMkelllog/Wafer_map_pattern_classification_with_MFE_and_CNN/README.md

 (no hyperparameter search)

 #### 2) Feed-forward Neural Network
-Two dense layers (128 hidden nodes) with relu activation
+Two dense layers (128 hidden nodes) with relu activation Adam optimizer
+learning rate = 0.0001
+batch size = 1024
 (20% of training dataset used as validation dataset for hyperparameter search)
 (standard scaling with training dataset)